kevinverstraete/DeuceGear/DeuceGear.Linq/readme.md

 Extra features that may come in handy while using Linq.

-## Specifications
+## Testdata

-Linq specifications are made for 2 reasons.
-The first reason is to guard a developer of writing the same expression every time he needs it.
-The second is making basic operations possible on linq expressions (and, or, not).

-As sample we use a simple class:
+As sample data in DeuceGear.Linq we use a simple class:
 ```
 public class Sample
 {